AdityaKhandelwal10/ecommerce_backend/README.md

-# Dukaan Assignment
+# Backend for an ecommerce application

-Dukaan is a tech platform that enables a business to quickly set up and run an online retail store.
+This is an attempt to create a backend for an ecommerce website.
 ## Functionality:
   1. Register & login with mobile number and OTP as a seller or a buyer.
     - Created Serializer and views for Login Request, OTP Request, OTP Response, SignUp.